lakesoul-io/LakeSoul/website/docs/01-Getting Started/01-setup-local-env.md

 containerized.taskmanager.env.LAKESOUL_PG_URL: jdbc:postgresql://127.0.0.1:5432/lakesoul_test?stringtype=unspecified
 ```

+In the above configurations, LakeSoul's PG URL connection address, user name, and password need to be modified accordingly according to the specific deployment of PostgreSQL.

-### 2.3 Configuration global environment
+### 2.3 Configuration Hadoop Environment
 Configure global environment variable information on the client machine.
-Here you need to write the variable information into an env.sh file, the content is as follows:
+Here you need to write the variable information into an env.sh file.
-Here the Hadoop version is 3.1.4.0-315, the Spark version is spark-3.3.2, and the Flink version is flink-1.17.2
+Here the Hadoop version is 3.1.4.0-315, the Spark version is spark-3.3.2, and the Flink version is flink-1.17.2.
+Change Hadoop environment variables according to your Hadoop deployment.
+If your environment has been pre-configured with Hadoop, you can omit those Hadoop related envs.

 ```shell
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64